AkhyaChandra/foodrecipe/README.md

 # foodrecipe
-I have created a food delivery app.
+I have created a food recipe app.